-Looking For a New BMW X5 M in your area?
+Looking for a Used X5 M in your area?

 Average User Score

 A hot twin-turbo V8, some nifty moves on twisty roads, scads of interior comfort and convenience accoutrements and standard all-wheel drive are just some of the reasons folks might covet the handsome 2012 BMW X5 M.The Bad

 Tepid mileage, some confusing electronics elements, a bit of weight-induced laziness in tight cornering and a hefty base price will have some tire-kickers wondering what’s the point of the 2012 X5 M high-performance crossover utility vehicle?

 Sir Edmund Hillary’s explanation “Because it is there” sums up the notion of a freakishly fast, surprisingly smooth, admirably nimble, luxuriously equipped crossover ute.
 BMW’s 2012 X5 M is a precision machine with marginal utility, but the fact that it exists is reason enough for some to make the most of its class-leading performance attributes.

 At a Glance